Project Overview

 Wireframes

-After sketching different layout ideas, I moved on to creating wireframes.
+After exploring different layout ideas, I moved on to creating wireframes.
 I decided to feature the map directly on the homepage so users immediately understand the site’s purpose.
 Instead of an empty state, I added a “What’s Trending” section to make the homepage more engaging.
 Additionally, before building the wireframes, I analyzed Google Maps’ UI to understand the functionality of online maps so that my map would be usable and familiar to users.

 User Feedback